 Hieronymus Bosch was an Early Netherlandish painter.
-He must have lived in two worlds simultaneously – the real one and the world of his imagination.
+He must have lived in two worlds simultaneously – the real one and a world of his imagination.
 His work is known for macabre and nightmarish depictions of hell, fantastic imagery, detailed landscapes, and illustrations of religious concepts and narratives.
+There are also hoards of weird creatures to find in Bosch paintings, creepy owls among them.

-One of the motifs that regularly appear in his works is an owl.
-If you were to count the owls in all his paintings, Hieronymus Bosch was probably the most owlish major artist of all time.
-All of them painted in a very realistic manner keep a watchful eye.
-There is a lot of speculation about what his owls ‘mean’, and how they should be read.
-This is not helped by the seemingly multiple and contradictory meanings which have been associated with owls.
 Sometimes they might signify wisdom, other times ignorance; they may bring the comfort of sleep at night, or be harbingers of murder and the occult.
-But it seems that around 1500 the owls were generally associated with menace and death and had an emblematic, moralistic significance.
-For example, popular at the time The Dialogue of Creatures tells the story of a long-eared owl who wanted to rule over other birds.
-And it seems that Bosch generally used it as a symbol, placing it in contexts with an atmosphere of menace.
-Even to emphasise it’s threatening presence he sometimes drew it surrounded by other, hostile birds that try to drive the owl away.
+However, it seems that around 1500 the owls were generally associated with menace and death and had an emblematic, moralistic significance.
+For example, popular at the time, The Dialogue of Creatures tells the story of a long-eared owl who wanted to rule over other birds.
+It seems that Bosch generally used it as a symbol, placing it in contexts with an atmosphere of menace.
+As if to emphasize the threatening presence, he sometimes drew an owl surrounded by other, hostile birds that try to drive the owl away.

-This drawing features an oversized little owl in the hollow of a dead tree.
-This is an allegorical image, a visual expression of the Dutch urging to be discreet.
-The Latin text at the top says: “Poor is the mind that always uses the invention of others and invents nothing itself”.
+This drawing features an over-sized little owl in the hollow of a dead tree.
+Furthermore, this is an allegorical image, a visual expression of the Dutch virtue of discretion.
+The Latin text at the top reads: “Poor is the mind that always uses the invention of others and invents nothing itself”.

 In the left of the center panel, a man hugs a giant owl.
 While the owl has long been a symbol of knowledge, in Bosch’s hell “knowledge” was frowned upon as a reminder of the fall from grace.

-Another owl can be find in the left panel, in the eye-catching fountain in the centre.
-The owl can represent those who, preferring darkness to light (like the owl), rejected Jesus and God; this could be significant since Adam and Eve rejected God by eating the forbidden fruit.
-More likely, the owl here is viewed as a robber-bird, which stands for foolishness, blindness (as he cannot see in light, or see the light of Christ) and a bird which accepts the fact that there is evil in the world and does nothing to prevent it.
+Another owl can be found in the left panel, in the eye-catching fountain in the center.
+The owl can represent those who, preferring darkness to light (like the owl), rejected Jesus and God.
+This could be significant since Adam and Eve rejected God by eating the forbidden fruit.
+More likely, the owl here is viewed as a robber-bird, which stands for foolishness, blindness (as he cannot see in the light, or see the light of Christ) and a bird which accepts the fact that there is evil in the world and does nothing to prevent it.

-Here in the upper right corner we can see a group of figures pluck fruit from a tree.
+Here in the upper right corner, we can see a group of figures plucking fruit from a tree.
 Below there are two cherry-adorned dancing figures, seemingly partly covered by an egg, on which an owl is perched.